pegjs/pegjs/README.md

 Rules need to be separated only by whitespace (their beginning is easily recognizable), but a semicolon (“;”) after the parsing expression is allowed.

-Rules can be preceded by an *initializer* — a piece of JavaScript code in curly braces (“{” and “}”).
+The first rule can be preceded by an *initializer* — a piece of JavaScript code in curly braces (“{” and “}”).
 This code is executed before the generated parser starts parsing.
 All variables and functions defined in the initializer are accessible in rule actions and semantic predicates.
 The code inside the initializer can access the parser object using the `parser` variable and options passed to the parser using the `options` variable.
 Curly braces in the initializer code must be balanced.
 Let's look at the example grammar from above using a simple initializer.

     {
       function makeInteger(o) {